-ANSO’s annual program consists of a number of two-day working-level symposia collocated with local chapters.
+ANSO’s annual program consists of a number of two-day working-level symposia co-located with local chapters.
 The symposia are designed to provide members with career management support and one-on-one mentoring sessions with senior officers and senior enlisted members who volunteer their time in support of their shipmates.

 Our ANSO 2017 Western Region Symposium (WRS) has been merged with our 2017 Eastern Region Symposium (ERS).
 We will not be having a WRS this year.
 Our 2017 ERS will be held at the United States Coast Guard Air Station Miami, located inside the area of the Opa-Locka Executive Airport, 14750 NW 44th Court, Opa-Locka, Florida on 03 and 04 December 2018.
 Please note that our 2017 ERS will be two days in duration.
 The agenda and registration for the ANSO 2017 ERS will be on line via this website by the end of June 2017.

-Registration fee will be $100 per person per day payable at sign-in.
+Registration fee will be $100 per person per day payable online or at at sign-in.
 We are requesting service sponsorship to cover the registration fee as follows:

 - Navy: 50 sponsorships

 - Marine Corps: 25 sponsorships